Creative Garden Tub Replacement Options

 - A 5-foot triangular garden tub can take up nearly 25 square feet of floor space in your bathroom layout, while a standard 5-foot tub take up 15 square feet or less.

-With all of these challenges, a recent report suggests that homeowners are getting rid of their bathtubs more than ever before.
+With all of these difficulties, a recent report from Houzz suggests that homeowners are getting rid of bathtubs in their primary bathrooms more than ever before.

-Nearly a quarter of homeowners (23%) said they removed their bathtubs during part of a master bathroom remodel during the reporting period.
+Nearly a quarter of homeowners (23%) said they removed their bathtubs during part of a master bathroom remodel.
 This is on top of another 27% of survey respondents that had already gotten rid of their master bathtubs before the survey was taken.

 This matches what we’re seeing among Improveit customers.
 From wasting water to wasting useful space, our research spotted 5 ways garden tubs are the most wasteful part of your home – plus 8 ideas for replacing a garden bathtub with more useful space.